 1. Make sure your stories are relevant and helpful to your audience

 A collection of stories on the Ovarian Cancer Action website convey different experiences of Ovarian Cancer.
 Tales of overcoming the disease sit side by side with stories from people who have lost loved ones and are working to raise awareness of the illness.
 Telling her story in her own words, Ovarian Cancer survivor Angela says "I was diagnosed with a large tumour over both ovaries.
 I had been expecting to be told to eat more prunes!".
 In this case, Angela's humour and personality shine through, plus insights into her home and family life help remind the reader that she is an individual just like them with a life and family.
-Sharing stories like this means that each protagonist becomes a hero on a journey, battling their own demon and stories like these can provide so much to so many people:
+Sharing stories like this means that each protagonist becomes a hero on a journey, battling their own demons.
+Stories like these can provide so much to so many people:

 - Giving volunteers, staff and donors a sense of pride about the organisation they are supporting or thinking about getting involved with.